telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

 position: 5
 ---

-# Grid Frequently Asked Questions
+# Frequently Asked Questions

-## Displaying Values
+## Displaying of Values

-### How Do I Display HTML in a Grid Column?
+### How to Display HTML in Grid Columns?

-By default the Kendo UI Grid for ASP.NET MVC will encode the HTML entities present in the data.
-To prevent that call the [Encoded](/api/aspnet-mvc/Kendo.Mvc.UI.Fluent/GridBoundColumnBuilder#formatsystem.string) method and pass `false` as the argument.
+By default, the Kendo UI Grid for ASP.NET MVC encodes the HTML entities that are included in its data.
+To prevent this, call the [`Encoded`](/api/aspnet-mvc/Kendo.Mvc.UI.Fluent/GridBoundColumnBuilder#formatsystem.string) method and pass `false` as its argument.

-######## Example - display HTML entities in Grid columns
+The example below demonstrates how to display HTML entities in Grid columns.

+###### Example

     columns.Bound(o => o.Description).Encoded(false);

-### How Do I Customize the Way a Property Is Displayed in a Grid Bound Column?
+### How to Customize the Way Properties Are Displayed in Grid-Bound Columns?

-If the grid is [server bound](/aspnet-mvc/helpers/grid/server-binding) use the `Template` method.
+If the Grid is [server-bound](/aspnet-mvc/helpers/grid/server-binding), use the `Template` method.

-######## Example - customize the column appearance of a server bound Grid (WebForms)
+The example below demonstrates how to customize the column appearance of a server-bound Grid.

+###### Example

+**WebForms**

     <% Html.Kendo().Grid<Models.Product>(Model)
            .Name("Grid")